tom-NI/qub_cloud/40314543_assignment_service_countwords/README.md

-# 40314543_assignment_service_totalwordcount
+# "totalwordcount" microservice

-Microservice to count the total words in a paragraph - for Web Word Count application
+This microservice is used to count the total words in a paragraph - for the "Web Word Count" application.
+This was produced as per "Web Word Count" requirements.

+Each backend microservice had to be unit tested using CI pipelines.
+PHPUnit7 was used to unit test this codebase using gitlab CI pipelines.